Guide to Weights and Conversions

 Long and Short Tons

-Webster's dictionary informs me that "2000 pound constitutes the common or "short" ton, while the "long" ton contains 2240 pounds".
-From this I presume that the Americans have a ton which contains only 2000 pound.
+Webster's dictionary informs me that "2000 pounds constitutes the common or "short" ton, while the "long" ton contains 2240 pounds".
+From this we presume that the Americans have a ton which contains only 2000 pounds.

 Avoirdupoids or Avoirdupois?

-All the dictionaries I have checked give the spelling as "avoirdupois", whereas I thought, apparently incorrectly, that the correct spelling was avoirdupois. the word is from French, literally meaning "to have weight". the French word for weight is poids, both from memory and confirmed by my copy of Harrap's New Shorter French Dictionary.
-Strangely, the English dictionaries consulted give its origin as from "pois" meaning weight, whereas my French dictionary, and memory, give "pois" as pea, in which case avoirdupois must mean "to have a pea"!
+All the dictionaries we have checked give the spelling as "avoirdupois", whereas we thought, apparently incorrectly, that the correct spelling was avoirdupoids.
+The word is from French, literally meaning "to have weight".
+The French word for weight is poids, both from memory and confirmed by our copy of Harrap's New Shorter French Dictionary.
+Strangely, the English dictionaries consulted give its origin as from "pois" meaning weight, whereas our French dictionary, and memory, give "pois" as pea, in which case avoirdupois must mean "to have a pea"!

 The avoirdupois pound was originally 7200 grains divided into 15 ounces each of 480 grains, but it was changed in to 7000 grains divided into 16 ounces each of 437.5 grains.